maxskeen/flixster/README.md

 <img src="http://g.recordit.co/O6rj1CJMbC.gif" width=250><br>

 ### Notes
-Had some trouble accessing information from The Movie Database API.
+I had some trouble accessing information from The Movie Database API and properly formatting the gif in the README.